-Good metrics sometimes come from better metaphors and, in our case, we settled on the consumption of software.
+Good metrics sometimes come from easy-to-understand metaphors and, in our case, we settled on the consumption of software.
 The analogy with eating was intentional.
 Humans don’t eat all the food that they purchase.
 Sometimes they eat large meals and sometimes they just want a small snack.
 Eating with a group at a restaurant is a different experience than eating alone at home.
 The key is one size doesn’t fit all.

-Thinking about the impact from the customer perspective forced us to segment our audience into multiple consumption patterns.
-It also reinforced that the default metric of units sold was inappropriate for our specialty store audience.
+Thinking from the customer perspective forced us to segment our audience into multiple software consumption patterns.
+It also reinforced that the default metric of total units sold was not appropriate for our specialty store audience.
 We settled on a strategy of ‘try and grow’ which tracks percentage of customers who increase their use within six months.
 We won’t force-feed our audience all of the food up front but hope they enjoy it enough to consume more over time.